 Academy of Medicine in France

 Member of the National Academy of Overseas Sciences in France

-Kerouedan edited and directed the work of students that culminated in the 2011 publication of Santé internationale: les enjeux de santé au Sud, Editions Les Presses de Sciences Po.
-592p. and has co-directed the latest edition of the reknown Book "Médecine Tropicale" with Pr Marc Gentilini, Pr Eric Caumes et al., as well as the following book, with Pr Joseph Brunet Jailly: Santé mondiale, enjeu stratégique, jeux diplomatiques, Editions Les Presses de Sciences Po, 2016.
+Dominique Kerouedan edited and directed the work of students that culminated in the 2011 publication of Santé internationale: les enjeux de santé au Sud, Editions Les Presses de Sciences Po.
+592p; and has co-directed the latest edition of the reknown Book "Médecine Tropicale" with Pr Marc Gentilini, Pr Eric Caumes et al., as well as co-directed with Pr Joseph Brunet Jailly the following book: Santé mondiale, enjeu stratégique, jeux diplomatiques, Editions Les Presses de Sciences Po, 2016.

 Dominique Kerouedan is currently working as the Coordinator of the “Africa Group” of the Covid-19 Pandemic Surveillance and Response Working Group at the National Academy of Medicine, and as a Medical Doctor specialised in Public Health and Social Medicine, in 2 medico-social centres in the middle of the city of Paris, taking care of street people, migrants and refugees, as well as men and women using drugs.

 Trained in Law and sensitive to human rights, she has volunteered with the NGO La Cimade in Paris, welcoming and counselling asylum seekers from all over the world while they process their legal applications to seek France's protection.